 11. Monitor your WordPress Environment with AWS Cloudwatch

 AWS Cloudwatch will be our trusted supervisor.
 Cloudwatch will be in charge of monitoring all the resources in our AWS account.
-It will keep an eye on the metrics that are predefined or as default by AWS resources, such as CPU usage, Memory usage, Disk IO and Networking.
+It will keep an eye on the metrics that are predefined or defaulted by AWS resources, such as CPU usage, memory usage, disk IO, and networking.

 ALSO READ: Top 10 AWS services you should know about

-Nope, In my experience, EFS has not been a huge help when it comes to sharing the WordPress files only.
-However, you can try using EFS, that way the content will be replicated in a much faster and easy way.
+In my experience, EFS has not been very helpful when it comes to sharing WordPress files only.
+However, you can try using EFS; that way, the content will be replicated much faster and easier.

-If you want to learn more about the technologies and the approach that should be taken to create this kind of environments, take a look at this post.
+If you want to learn more about the technologies and the approach that should be taken to create this kind of environment, take a look at this post.

-Here is how your visitors get to your site — once they hit your domain on their browser their request will pass to the internet, route it to your DNS manager and the DNS manager(Route53) will solve the request to the specified server, the web server then, will serve the application.
+Here is how your visitors get to your site : once they hit your domain on their browser, their request will pass to the Internet, which will route it to your DNS manager.
+The DNS manager(Route53) will solve the request to the specified server, which will then serve the application.

 What will happen when your traffic increases?
-Well here is the example:
+Well, here is an example:

-Lets say that you have set the autoscaling, you have set a Minimum number of instances which is 1 and a Maximum number of instances which in this case is 3.
+Let’s say that you have set the autoscaling, a Minimum number of instances, which is 1, and a Maximum number of instances, which in this case is 3.
 Based on different metrics, your environment will be able to scale out depending on the load it receives.

 In the image above, we can see that depending on the Aggregate Load, the environment continues to satisfy the demand by creating more instances as it grows and the same happens the other way.

 What does this mean?
-It means a lot when you are calculating the TCO of your cloud environment.
-Also means that you won’t run out of memory or other resources, instead you will have a more available system.
+It means a lot when calculating your cloud environment’s TCO.
+It also means that you won’t run out of memory or other resources; instead, you will have a more available system.

 Server Caching / WordPress Caching

-Server-side caching or WordPress-side caching with a plugin or embedded in ah host.
-Whenever someone visits the website he or she requests the homepage for example; the request is passed to the database to retrieve the homepage information.
-What caching does, it that it creates a temporary file (I say temporary because you can specify the expiration) so when your request comes, it will check for the files it generates instead of processing the request to the database.
+Server-side caching or WordPress-side caching with a plugin or embedded in a host.
+Whenever someone visits the website and requests the homepage, for example, the request is passed to the database to retrieve the homepage information.
+What caching does is create a temporary file (I say temporary because you can specify the expiration) so that when your request comes, it will check for the files it generates instead of processing the request to the database.

 This way we can serve faster pages/content to our end users and reduce the database consumption.